umijs/dumi/docs/guide/basic.md

 <code src="/path/to/complex-demo.tsx"></code>
 ```

-Like the code block demo, the above code will also be rendered as React components.
+Like the code block demo, the above code will also be rendered as a react component.

 And the source code of the external demo and other dependent source codes can be viewed by users, like this: